 The aviation sector in North America employed an estimated 2.7 million people directly in 2018.
 Analysis of these workers suggests:

-- 517,000 of those people (21% of the total) were in jobs for airlines or handling agents (for example, flight crew, check-in staff, maintenance crew, reservations and head office staff).
+- 572,000 (21% of the total) were employed by airlines or handling agents as flight crew, check-in staff, maintenance crew, or head office staff

-- A further 534,000 people (22%) were employed in the manufacture of civil aircraft (including systems, components, airframes, and engines
+- 636,000 (24%) were employed in civil aircraft manufacturing, including systems, components, airframes, and engines

 - 40,000 (1%) worked for air navigation service providers in jobs like air traffic control and engineering